Concordat of 11 June 1817

 The Concordat of 11 June 1817 was a concordat between the kingdom of France and the Holy See, signed on 11 June 1817.
-Not having been validated, it never came into force in France and so the country remained under the regime outlined in the Concordat of 1801 until the 1905 law on the Separation of the Churches and the State.
+Not having been enacted into law by the French parlement, it never came into force in France.
+The country remained under the regime outlined in the Concordat of 1801 until the 1905 law on the Separation of the Churches and the State was enacted.

 Representatives

-Representing Pope Pius VII was Cardinal Ercole Consalvi, the papal Secretary of State.
+Representing Pope Pius VII was Cardinal Ercole Consalvi, the papal secretary of state.
 He had already negotiated the 1801 Concordat, and was designated the plenipotentiary for the 1817 negotiations.
-King Louis XVIII of France chose his favorite, the Ambassador to Rome, the Comte de Blacas, who had previously served as the Prime Minister of France, to negotiate the Concordat of 1817.
+King Louis XVIII chose his favorite, the ambassador to Rome, the Comte de Blacas, who had previously served as the prime minister of France, to negotiate the Concordat of 1817.

 Text

 The Concordat's introduction (1st article) was a repetition of that of the Concordat of Bologna, but the other articles laid down restrictions on this "re-establishment" of the Concordat of Bologna.